AviatrixSystems/Docs/HowTos/DevSandbox.rst

 |image0|

-where the Aviatrix controller instance can be in the same or a different VPC, and two developer’s sandboxes are shown: John (10.10.0.0/16) and Sam (10.5.0.0/16).
+where the Aviatrix Controller instance can be in the same or a different VPC, and two developers' sandboxes are shown: John (10.10.0.0/16) and Sam (10.5.0.0/16).

 In this configuration, assume you want the VPN to be in split tunnel